 NHS Information page for dealing with a mental ill health crisis or emergency.
 Including NHS 111 Helpline.

 We are all very different.
-Thinking of Christmas for many evokes joy, happiness and excitement, which is a wonderful feeling to have – enjoy it, and treasure the moments.
+Thinking of Christmas time and festivities for many evokes joy, happiness and excitement, which is a wonderful feeling to have.

 For others, Christmas can be fraught with unhappy memories, stressful and overwhelming.
 Try to recognise this and do what you can to extend understanding and empathy to those who are struggling.

-It is easy to get carried away with gift giving and over-indulging, but at the very basic level, we are all humans in need of connection and love, especially after 2020, so look after those around you this year and practice some kindness.
+It is easy to get carried away with gift-giving and over-indulging, but at the very basic level, we are all humans in need of connection and love, especially after the last 2 years, so look after those around you this year and practice some kindness.

 While it is a legal requirement to have physical first aiders in every workplace, and in many public places and events, we’re still a long way from seeing our mental health treated in the same way.